apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine rebuffs Pope Francis calling for talks with Russia**
+**Stock futures are little changed after Dow's worst week since October: Live updates**

-You can read more about it [here](https://www.reuters.com/world/europe/ukraine-minister-responding-pope-francis-says-kyiv-will-never-raise-white-flag-2024-03-10/).
+You can read more about it [here](https://www.cnbc.com/2024/03/10/stock-market-today-live-updates.html).

 ## Requirements
 - Python 3.8